bstolle/pokemon/README.md

 ## Future Features Wishlist

-* Get all pkemon data updated for Galar region pokemon
+* Get all pokemon data updated for Galar region pokemon
+  * Look for a way to automate the import of pokemon data from a reliable source
 * Fix the large pokedex entry images for Galar region pokemon
 * Reorganize the left Nav
 * Restyle it to look more like an in-game pokedex